 Connecticut DUI Laws

-What you're facing, what the deadlines are, and the questions your attorney needs to answer, specific to Connecticut (CT) law.
+What you are facing, the deadlines that bind you, and the questions an attorney needs to answer — under Connecticut (CT) DUI law.

 BAC Limit